Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Tombs of Amenti
 Welcome to hell: Egypt edition.
-The dungeon is huge, the layout is a pain, you have tons of crystal platforming to perform to reach high chest or map big rooms.
+The dungeon is huge, the layout is a pain, you have tons of crystal platforming to perform to reach high chests or map big rooms.
 You have some rooms that requires you to jump blindly onto the tip of a couple of pixel large platform to progress.
 You have a boss with unique voice lines and a unique entry in the voice collection so you probably should make the fight last as long as you can to attempt to collect as many sample as possible.
 Enjoy !
 The pieces of advice I have for progression are the following:
 * When you enter a room with a giant Pharaoh head pushing you back, you can break their lower part to slide under
-* There is a room with two spike platform coming toward you slowly, blocking your passage.
+* There is a room with two spike platform coming toward you slowly from the left, blocking your passage.
 You can hit with your sword the lower one to make it stop and progress
 * Once you get the dungeon's jewel, you get trapped in the room.
 To exit, throw a broken crystal piece on the pedestal Indiana Jones style.

 ![](https://media.retroachievements.org/Badge/153548.png) [Boss XXIII (10)](https://retroachievements.org/achievement/108491)